Visiting The Meath For The First Time

 James was born in Spring 2001 and has lived at The Meath since January 2025.
 He grew up in West London with his parents Angela and Mark, his older sister, Ella and younger brother, Hugo.
-Angela caught up with us over coffee at The Hive, to share her experience of being James’ mother, and how over the years, she and her family have navigated the uncertain pathway of securing the right support for him.
+Angela caught up with us to share her experience.
+She explained how she and her family have navigated the uncertain pathway of securing the right support for James.

 Now settled in at The Meath, Angela is pleased that James is his usual inquisitive, sociable and fun-loving self.
 He enjoys a variety of Skills Centre sessions and especially likes the gym and being a member of The Meath Choir.
 Angela recalled

-James is hugely resilient; while he is full of energy and enthusiasm on good days, his epilepsy means that he regularly has days when he cannot take part in the things that he loves, days when he simply must rest and recover from the exertion, pain and sometimes injury caused by seizures.
+James is hugely resilient.
+While he is full of energy and enthusiasm on good days, his epilepsy means that he regularly has days when he cannot take part in the things that he loves.
+On these days, he simply must rest and recover from the exertion, pain and sometimes injury caused by seizures.

 From Surviving to Thriving

-James experienced his first seizure at just 6 months old and as an infant would regularly experience seizures throughout the day and night, with some lasting well over 30 mins.
+James experienced his first seizure at just 6 months old.
+As an infant he would regularly experience seizures throughout the day and night, with some seizures lasting well over 30 mins.

 Despite experiencing severe and frequent seizures as a baby and young child, James was showing lots of promise of the fun loving and curious young man he has become.

-He attended a mainstream Primary School, during this time at around 7 years old, James was finally diagnosed with Dravet Syndrome.
-Sadly, when James was a baby and had been admitted to hospital several times for his seizures, the usual emergency medications administered for seizures, as part of hospital protocol, are now known to have likely exacerbated the symptoms of Dravet Syndrome, making seizures worse.
+Initially, he attended a mainstream Primary School.
+During this time at around 7 years old, James was finally diagnosed with Dravet Syndrome.
+Sadly, when James was a baby and had been admitted to hospital several times for his seizures, the usual emergency medications administered for seizures, are now known to have likely exacerbated the symptoms of Dravet Syndrome, making seizures worse.

-Angela and Mark spent a long period of time fighting to secure the right educational support for their son, and he was eventually issued with his Educational Statement (now an EHCP) aged 11; finally, this enabled him to receive the additional support for his learning disabilities that he needed.
+Angela and Mark spent a long period of time fighting to secure the right educational support for James, and he was eventually issued with his Educational Statement (now an EHCP) aged 11.
+Finally, this enabled him to receive the additional support for his learning disabilities that he needed.

 When James needed to attend his secondary school, it was clear that he would need a school which could cater for different abilities.
-The right setting was not available nearby, and James was enrolled into St Philip’s, Chessington, despite Angela and James needing to commute from Fulham every day, it proved to be a positive setting for him due to the smaller class sizes, trained, knowledgeable and understanding staff.
+The right setting was not available nearby, and James was enrolled into St Philip’s, Chessington, despite Angela and James needing to commute from Fulham every day.
+It proved to be a positive setting for him.
+It benefitted from smaller class sizes, trained, knowledgeable and understanding staff.
 His mother Angela commented

-James continued with the education that he could whilst at Secondary School but continuing to experience frequent day time tonic-clonic seizures, he later needed to move to Young Epilepsy, in Lingfield, Surrey, who are highly skilled in supporting complex epilepsy.
+James continued with the education that he could whilst at Secondary School but continued to experience frequent day time tonic-clonic seizures.
+He later needed to move to Young Epilepsy, in Lingfield, Surrey, a more specialist setting.
 Due to the distance involved, James needed to board during the week and returned home with his family over weekends and school holidays.

-Angela described the transition as being both difficult, as the arrangements meant that they would see less of James during term time, but also a relief to know that James would be in a stimulating setting which could also keep him as safe as possible due to their knowledge of complex epilepsy.
+Angela described the transition as being difficult, as the arrangements meant that they would see less of James during term time.
+However, she explained it was also also a relief to know that James would be in a stimulating setting which could also keep him safe.
 He was able to access education when he could, and he enjoyed being part of a social and learning environment.
 Angela and Mark also had the peace of mind that comes with having a 24 hour nursing team on site.

 Progressing to St Piers College, part of Young Epilepsy, James enjoyed the variety of activities and socialisation which became a part of daily life.
-While at St Piers, it was here that they met Lisa O’Brien who later became a Trustee at The Meath and then, Epilepsy Nurse Consultant.
 As James grew up, he generally stopped experiencing seizures in the daytime, but experienced the regular nocturnal Tonic-Clonic Seizures that he still lives with.

 “As James is very complex with his epilepsy, we wanted somewhere that really understands epilepsy and has those vital medical links, but also able to support and encourage him on his good days, he loves to be part of a social scene.”

-Angela explained that not only did The Meath Epilepsy Charity understand complex epilepsy, but the then Epilepsy Nurse Consultant, Lisa O’Brien had supported James as a child so knew him and his complexities well.
+Angela explained that The Meath Epilepsy Charity understood complex epilepsy, but also that the Epilepsy Nurse Consultant, Lisa O’Brien had supported James as a child so knew him and his complexities well.

-After coming to look at The Meath, James’ parents felt a strong sense that it would be the right setting for him, as it would enable James to be as safe as possible, but the set up also enabled him to lead the full life he deserved.
+After coming to look at The Meath, James’ parents felt a strong sense that it would be the right setting for him.
+They felt reassured that it would enable James to be as safe as possible, while enabling him to lead the full life he deserved.
 As James is unfortunately at high risk of SUDEP (sudden unexpected death in epilepsy) it was vital for Angela and Mark to find a care home which was able to offer the level of nighttime checks, use of technology and level of epilepsy specialism required to keep him as safe as possible.

 “I don’t think there is anything else like The Meath really.
 There is such a huge variety of activities, and I knew James would really enjoy that, I felt it was important to have those opportunities on-site, so he can have access to them easily during his good days.
 Also, the epilepsy knowledge of staff and contacts with professionals such as Professor John Duncan are invaluable, James is currently on five different medications for his epilepsy, these are constantly being reviewed, and we needed professionals involved with James’ care to be aware of the medications and their side effects.”

-Angela explained that without the Skills Centre, James would inevitably end up missing so many scheduled activities in the community due to having had seizures in the night and being late or being unable to attend.
+Angela explained that without the on-site Skills Centre, James would inevitably end up missing so many scheduled activities in the community due to the effects of seizures.
 She could see that The Meath team could bend and flex accordingly, as they understand the unpredictable nature of epilepsy.
-And so, she began the process of securing Jame’s adult care setting at The Meath, as many parents of loved ones who live in adult social care will testify, one of the many things that parents find they have little or no control over, is the timing of their loved one moving in.
-Some parents wait years for the right place to become available, Angela explained
+Therefore, she began the transition process of securing James’ adult care setting at The Meath.
+As many parents of loved ones who live in adult social care will testify, one of the many things that parents find they have little or no control over, is the timing of their loved ones transition of care setting.
+While some parents wait years for the right place to become available, Angela explained

-“Our local authority were funding James’ placement and had been slow to confirm James’ place, but in the end, it was all a rush.
+“Our local authority were funding James’ placement and had been slow to confirm James’ place.
+However, in the end, it was all a rush.
 The team at The Meath were great with James’ transition though and they decorated his room in his choice of bright colours and took on board James’ request for a ‘Mr Tumble’ style bedroom.”

-A New Home at The Meath for James
+Transition To A New Home at The Meath

-After some transition days in which James met his staff team, peers and tried out a session at The Skills Centre, it was soon time for him to move in to his new home at Bradbury Wing.
-James recalls how important it was for him to have his bedroom decorated for him in his chosen style
+After a few transition days, during which James met his staff team, peers, and participated in a session at The Skills Centre, it was time for him to move into his new home at Bradbury Wing.
+James recalls how important it was for him to have his bedroom decorated in his chosen style.

-Once again, James had the time and energy to pursue the friendships and interests he wanted to.
-James has friends within his home at Bradbury Wing, but his participation at the Skills Centre, especially being a part of The Meath Choir, means that he has made friends with people who live in different houses across The Meath, Supported Living and Day Clients.
-James commented
+Once again, James had the time and energy to pursue the friendships and interests he wanted.
+He has friends in his home at Bradbury Wing, but his participation at The Skills Centre, particularly as a member of The Meath Choir, has helped him make friends with people living in different houses throughout The Meath, including those in Supported Living and Day Clients.
+James commented,

 “I like dancing at home and in the Skills Centre.
 I do fitness at the gym to keep fit, it makes me feel happy.
 I like singing in the choir, it’s fun.”